Deep03/Calculator/README.md

 - Run the following command to start the calculator:
 `shell python calculator.py`

-Copy code
-python calculator.py
-The calculator window will open, and you can start performing calculations.

 ## Usage
-Enter the desired numbers and arithmetic operators using the buttons or keyboard.
+- Enter the desired numbers and arithmetic operators using the buttons or keyboard.
-The entered expression will be displayed in the input field.
+- The entered expression will be displayed in the input field.
-Press the "=" button or press Enter to evaluate the expression and display the result.
+- Press the "=" button or press Enter to evaluate the expression and display the result.
-To clear the input field, click the "Clear" button.
+- To clear the input field, click the "Clear" button.

-Screenshots
+#$ Screenshots
-(Optional) Include screenshots of the calculator application in action.
-For example, you can provide screenshots showing the interface and different calculations being performed.

 ## License